 - Properties where potential customers would expect to have to do due diligence before submitting an offer, for example, properties with strong development potential.

-- When the Sale and Purchase Agreement is unconditional, the finalised document will be sent to you, the buyer and your solicitor.
+- When the Sale and Purchase Agreement is unconditional, the finalised document will be sent to you, the buyer and your lawyer.

-- Then your solicitor swings into action, to handle the conveyancing side of the purchase.
+- Then your lawyer swings into action, to handle the conveyancing side of the purchase.

 - Job done.
 Couldn't be easier.